 Seniors are eligible for Medicare when they turn 65 and after they’ve worked for at least 10 years.

-The best time to enroll is during the Initial Enrollment Period, which starts 3 months before their 65th birthday month and goes until 3 months after their birthday month.
+The best time to enroll is during the Initial Enrollment Period, which runs from 3 months before their 65th birthday month to 3 months after it.

 Each year from October 15 to December 7 is the Open Enrollment Period.
-During this time, older adults can also renew, change, or enroll into healthcare and prescription drug plans.
+During this time, older adults can also renew, change, or enroll in healthcare and prescription drug plans.

 Myth #3: Medicare is completely free